Tyson Fury vs. Deontay Wilder III: Background

-Fight recap
+The fight

 Wilder started the fight as the aggressor, jabbing Fury to the body and landing several clean right hands to his chest and stomach in the first round, which all three judges scored for Wilder.
 In the second, Fury began landing shots of his own and pushed Wilder backwards as the champion looked to establish himself in the fight.
 Towards the end of the third round, Fury caught Wilder with a right hook to the temple followed by a right uppercut in the clinch, which sent Wilder to the canvas.
 He made it to his feet and survived the round.
 As Fury sought to pile on the pressure against Wilder in the fourth round, Wilder landed a left jab followed by a straight right hand to Fury's left temple, stunning the champion and knocking him down.
 Fury made it to his feet but was floored once more after Wilder connected with a short right hook to behind Fury's ear.
 Fury beat the count again, and the bell to end the round sounded soon after.

 At the beginning of the fifth, Wilder swung heavily at Fury, but the challenger was unable to land any telling blows.
 Fury then began to reassert himself, and took control of the fight in rounds six, seven, eight, and nine, outstriking Wilder and wobbling him with a number of heavy shots as the challenger began to appear fatigued.
 In round ten, Fury landed another heavy right hand that sent Wilder sprawling to the canvas for the second time in the fight.
 Wilder made it to his feet and saw the end of the round.
 Fury applied more forward pressure in the eleventh round, as he hurt Wilder repeatedly at range and in the clinch.
 Nearing a minute into the round, Fury landed a clean right hand to Wilder's temple, causing the challenger to collapse to the floor.
 Referee Russell Mora immediately called a stop to the bout, securing a knockout victory for the defending champion Fury.